 2014.
 Emotional Intelligence and Translation Studies: A New Bridge.
 Meta 58:2 ► pp. 324 ff.

 Lijewska, Agnieszka & Agnieszka Chmiel

-This list is based on CrossRef data as of 26 february 2021.
+This list is based on CrossRef data as of 6 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.